LLNL/romweb/src/examples.md

 reduced order models of Laghos simulations.

-A list of example problems that you can solve with LaghosROM includes Sedov blast, Gresho vortex, Taylor--Green vortex, triple-point, and Rayleigh--Taylor instability problems.
+A list of example problems that you can solve with LaghosROM includes Sedov blast, Gresho vortex, Taylor-Green vortex, triple-point, and Rayleigh-Taylor instability problems.
 Below are command line options for each problems and some numerical results.
 For each problem, four different phases need to be taken, i.e., the offline, hyper-reduction preprocessing, online, and restore phase.
+The online phase runs necessary full order model (FOM) to generate simulation data. libROM dynamically collects the data as the FOM simulation marches in time domain.
+In the hyper-reduction preprocessing phase, the libROM builds a library of reduced basis as well as hyper-reduction operators.
+The online phase runs the ROM and the restore phase projects the ROM solutions to the full order model dimension.

 <!-- <a href="https://glvis.org/live/?stream=../data/laghos.saved" target="_blank"> -->
 <img class="floatright" src="../img/examples/sedov.gif" width="300"  >